An Origin Story

 Everything that happens in Swytch is called an “effect”.
 If you’ve ever worked with Event Sourcing, you’d recognize them as “events” to some degree.
 However, what makes an effect different from an event:

-- every effect is composable with another effect
+3. every effect is composable with the effects that came before it

 Actually, CAP doesn’t apply

-The paper explores what we’re calling Light Cone Consistency (or LCC for short).
-It’s an aggregate of all consistency levels and explains how they work together.
-LCC shows us that any consistency model must operate between three parameters:
+The paper explains what we’re calling Light Cone Consistency (or LCC for short).
+It’s a summation of all consistency levels and explains how they all work together.

 Combining these parameters, we find three problems in distributed systems, all aptly named:

 The reason we never hit CAP, even with a partition and strong consistency is because the engine itself doesn’t constrain R. It can never hit CAP.
-Instead, we lose causal closure or ordering resolution.
+Instead, we lose causal closure or fork resolution.
 We hit AFC.
-We lose the ability to serialize our data.
+We lose the ability to serialize our data across the whole (original) cluster.

-And when that happens: we end up with split brain, but we still have availability.
-At that point, we have two choices:
+And when that happens: we end up with holographic divergence, but we still have consistency and availability on both sides of the partition.

 The Inevitable Always Comes